warmachine028/Better-Calculator/README.md

 - This is my first Project in github.

-- Im trying to put all mu dedication into it.
+- Im trying to put all my dedication into it.

 - It's a wonderfully fully feature packed calculator.